mobLee-arquivo/Describe/README.md

 ## License

 Describe is available under the MIT license.
-See the LICENSE file for more info.